 These days, it seems that you can be let go for any number of reasons without warning.
 And if you lose your job, there goes your financial safety net.

-If you and your husband need both of your incomes to make ends meet, you'll want to think about the stability of both of your jobs.
+If you and your husband or wife need both of your incomes to make ends meet, you'll want to think about the stability of both of your jobs.

 If there's any fear of lay-offs for either of you, you may choose to postpone your divorce.
-Like the old saying goes about not being able to get blood from a stone, true also is you can't get child support or alimony from an unemployed ex-husband.
+Like the old saying goes about not being able to get blood from a stone, true also is you can't get child support or alimony from an unemployed ex-husband (or wife).

 And as previously mentioned in #1 above, there are very few specific formulas around alimony.

 So when it does come time to discuss this issue, not only is the amount and duration subject to negotiation, but so are the conditions by which alimony can be suspended or terminated.